MurageKibicho/CADONFS-Runpod-Google-Colab/README.md

 I suggest following the [step-by-step installation guide](https://leetarxiv.substack.com/p/cado-nfs-dlp-comprehensive-tutorial) but if you're feeling lucky then this works on Runpod:

+It takes ~25 minutes for a clean Runpod installation.

 1. Enter the home directory
 ```
 cd home